-Pro Public mutually renewed its cooperation agreement with CSSP by extending the project ‘EnActing Dialogue: Supporting Reconciliation through Playback Theatre’ for the duration of one more year (January to December 2017).
+Prior to this, Pro Public has firmly renewed its cooperation agreement with CSSP by extending the project ‘EnActing Dialogue: Supporting Reconciliation through Playback Theatre’ for the duration of one more year (January to December 2017)i.e. 3rd year.
 The project follows a bottom-up reconciliation strategy to complement that national transitional justice process in Nepal.
-Building upon the project results of 2015 and 2016, it strengthens local capacities for theatre-facilitated dialogue in communities where high numbers of ex-combatants have settled.
-As recommended by the external evaluation of 2016, the project of 2017 will stay in the same 6 districts and continue its focus on capacities enhancement and multiplication.
+Building upon the project results of 2015 and 2016, it strengthens local capacities for theatre-facilitated dialogue in the communities where high numbers of ex-combatants have settled after the comprehensive peace accord (CPA) in 2006.
+As recommended by the external evaluation of 2016, the project of 2017 will stay in the same communities of 6 districts i.e. Gulariya, Bardiya; Binauna, Banke; Bijauri, Dang; Sainamaina, Rupandehi; Bardibas, Mahottari and Triyuga, Udayapur and continue its focus on capacities enhancement and multiplication in communities.

-In 2015 and 2016, the dialogue facilitators already demonstrated their capabilities to create extraordinary theatre spaces for sharing and overcoming pain from silenced experiences of.
-The close support of theatre artists (key actors 1) coming from outside the community as well as the meetings with key stakeholders from the communities (key actors 3) were crucial benefits to the programme.
+In 2015 and 2016, the dialogue facilitators already demonstrated their capabilities to create extraordinary theatre spaces for sharing and overcoming pain from silenced experiences of theatre performances.
+The close support of theatre artists (key actors 1) coming from outside the communities as well as the meetings with key stakeholders from the communities (key actors 3) was crucial benefits to the programme.
 Monitoring results of 2016 have shown that 90% of the performances included stories from the armed conflict (combating/fighting, torture, killings and disappearance) and literally every performance included stories that were connected to the wider root causes of the conflict (such as poverty, domestic violence, gender and caste discrimination etc.).
 Audience members expressed their relief of being able to share as well as of seeing their own or similar experiences of others being transformed into movement, music or poetry.

-Advanced level trainings and regular backstopping during the multiplication will strengthen the quality of the dialogue events.
-Experiences from 2016 have shown that working with a high number of traumatic stories, the dialogue facilitators urgently need spaces for continuous backstopping and for exchange to keep their own balance.
+Advanced level training and regular backstopping during the multiplication strengthen the quality of the dialogue events.
+Experiences from 2016 have shown that working with a high number of traumatic stories, the dialogue facilitators urgently need spaces for continuous backstopping and in exchange to keep their own balance.
 Furthermore, it is important to stay in contact with key actors 3 in order to guarantee local ownership for the smooth implementation of the project and also to help the impact spread beyond the immediate community level.